-Every stage of learning is equally important at Haileybury from the Early Learning Centre to Senior School.
-Learning embraces both explicit instruction and student-centred approaches; responds to the different learning styles of students and to their learning requirements reflecting their gender, age, interests and potential.
+Every stage of learning is equally important at Haileybury right through from the Early Learning Centre to Senior School.
+Learning embraces both explicit instruction and student-centred approaches; it responds to the different learning styles of students and to requirements reflecting their gender, age, interests and potential.

 There is an emphasis on how teaching relates to the child, with the explicit instruction approach to Literacy and Numeracy in the Junior School, supplemented with a thinking and problem solving pedagogy; a specific approach to learning needs in the Middle School, emphasising deeper understanding and higher level learning outcomes; and unique programs for the Pre-Senior and Senior School.
 These are all directed at creating the resilient, independent learner.

-All students in Years 5 to 12 are required to have an iPad as part of the School's iPad program.
+All students in Years 5 to 12 are required to have an iPad as part of Haileybury's iPad Program.
 The introduction of iPads was designed to provide students with the latest technology to enhance their learning engagement and academic outcomes.

 Sport and Physical Education

 Health and Physical Education are part of the curriculum from the Early Learning Centre to Year 12.